OpenSidewalks/osm-tasking-manager2/IMPORTING.md

  * This will load the existing data from OpenStreetMap (`Data Layer 1`) and another background layer for the boundaries of the task (`Tasking Manager - #2`).
 You will work only within the task boundary.

  * Get the `.osm` file you will import by clicking the link in the **Extra Instructions**.
 This will download a new layer in JOSM.
-   At least two layers should be in JOSM: one with the imported data (`buildings-addresses####.osm`), one with current OSM data (`Data Layer 1`).
+   At least two layers should be in JOSM: one with the imported data (`sidwalks-####.osm`), one with current OSM data (`Data Layer 1`).

  ![download_import](https://cloud.githubusercontent.com/assets/353700/14101326/6f64d14e-f5b1-11e5-9748-8c56995a256d.gif)

 ### Reviewing the data before uploading

+ * Using the aerial imagery check that crossings are accurate.
+ * Ensure new geometries are not running into existing features.
+ * Make sure sidewalks connect to crossings.
+ * Connect way endpoints to adjacent data if it exists.
  * Review both data layers for possible conflicts.
  * Examine tags in both data sets to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead, flag the `.osm` file for a more advanced user to look at.
  (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
 Then unlock your task on the tasking manager and pick a new area to work on.

 * Preserve the work of previous mappers wherever possible.
-If existing buildings in OSM are of higher quality:
+If existing sidewalks in OSM are of higher quality:
   * Copy the tags from the import layer version.
-  * Delete the building from the import layer.
+  * Delete the sidewalks from the import layer.
   * Switch to the OSM layer.
-  * Select the building, paste the tags.
+  * Select the sidewalk and paste the tags.

-* If the imported data are of higher quality, select both buildings and use the **Replace geometry** tool.
+* If the imported data is of higher quality, select both sidewalks and use the **Replace geometry** tool.

  ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)